Our Mission & Trustees

 David Resnick ’79 is Vice President for Design and Construction at NYU Langone Medical Center.
 Prior to joining NYU Langone, David spent over two decades in the public sector, managing capital programs for the NYC Department of Design and Construction, and before that with the New York City Housing Authority.
 David has been an Adjunct Professor at New York University since 1997, and is past Chair of the Planning Board of the Incorporated Village of Rockville Centre.
 He is a licensed Architect in New York and New Jersey, and he holds a Master of Architecture degree from Cranbrook Academy of Art, a B. Arch. from New York Institute of Technology, and a BA in Psychology from Adelphi University.
-David and his wife have served as Parent Association co-chairs, and are parents of a current Waldorf student and two Waldorf alumni.
+David and his wife have served as Parent Association Co-Chairs, and are parents of three alumni.

 Trustee since 2015

 Committees: Glen Brook

 Chiara Sugrue is Senior Administrative Director of Pathology and Laboratory Medicine at Lenox Hill Hospital – an acute care hospital with a national reputation for outstanding patient care and innovative medical and surgical treatments on Manhattan’s Upper East Side and part of North Shore-LIJ Health System.
 With a Master in Science from the University of Bari (Italy) and a Master in Business Administration in Healthcare from Hofstra University, Chiara has close to thirty years of experience in managing numerous health care organizations.
 A parent at the Waldorf School from the pre-kindergarten program through twelfth grade, Chiara and her husband James are the proud parents of Waldorf alum Annabella ’11.
 Chiara is also the Co-Chair of Waldorf’s Alumni Parent Association.